AdaCore/learn/intro_to_ada.rst

 This example introduces a few new concepts and Ada specificities:

--  We see that we declared a variable, between the ``is`` and the ``begin``.
+-  We see that we declared a variable, between the :ada:`is` and the :ada:`begin`.
 This constitutes a declarative region.
 In Ada, you can only declare objects, types, and anything that is considered a declaration, in a declarative region.
 Trying to declare a variable inline in the middle of your statements will result in a compilation error.
 More on that later.

--  The bare loop statement is introduced by the keyword ``loop`` on its own and, like every kind of loop statement, terminated by the combination of keywords ``end loop``.
+-  The bare loop statement is introduced by the keyword :ada:`loop` on its own and, like every kind of loop statement, terminated by the combination of keywords :ada:`end loop`.
 On its own, it is an infinite loop.
-You can break out of it with an ``exit`` statement.
+You can break out of it with an :ada:`exit` statement.

--  The operator for assignment is ``:=``, and the one for equality is ``=``.
+-  The operator for assignment is :ada:`:=`, and the one for equality is :ada:`=`.
 There is no way to confuse them, because as previously said, in Ada, statements and expressions are distinct, and expressions are not valid statements.